DimensionDev/Flare/README.md

 ### Desktop
  - Make sure you have JDK 21 installed, JBR-21 is recommended.
- - Depends on your build target, you might need to have Xcode 16 (macOS target) or .Net 9 (Windows target) installed.
+#### macOS
+ - Make sure you have Xcode 26 installed
- - Run `./gradlew runDistributable` to build and run the debug version of the desktop app.
+ - Run `./gradlew run` to build and run the debug version of the desktop app.
+#### Windows
+ - Make sure you have Visual Studio 2022 installed with Windows App development installed
+ - Open `desktopApp/src/main/csharp/Flare.csproj` with Visual Studio
+ - Click Run and you should able to build and run the app.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.